calumryan/future-learn-code-exercise/README.md

 jQuery is purely used for speed - as I only have a limited time to develop code for the test - it's been used to allow more work to be completed.
 Everything could easily be done in vanilla JS, but would take more testing time.

+### Compiling/Viewing the site

+To run the gulp watch task and start the server (which will also autoload the site) run ```gulp```.

+This will start the watch tasks to compile the SASS, watch for changes and also start a server at http://localhost:3000/ - which will autoload when changes made as sepcified in the Gulpfile.
+The browser should open at the right location after the gulp task has run.

 ## ToDo List